Here are the Cabinet members and others around Trump who have been tested - KESQ

 Pat Cipollone

-Pat Cipollone, the White House counsel, tested negative for coronavirus, a senior administration official told CNN.
+Pat Cipollone, the White House counsel, tested negative for coronavirus, a senior administration official told CNN Friday.

 Trump family members